 This Impossible French Apple Pie is perfect for people who struggle with pie crust!
-This spicy and delicious recipe creates its own crust as it bakes!
+Spiced apples and a crumbly pecan and butter topping make for a delicious dessert recipe!

 It’s no secret that making pastry crusts can be a pain, but that shouldn’t stop you from baking homemade apple pies this fall!
 Try whipping up this Impossible French Apple Pie, which makes the impossible possible: you can create the perfect pie crust in a cinch!